Modbus-Monitor/docs/docs/products/xpf/user-guide.md

 **Monitor Point:** A Monitor Point is a single data entry within the Modbus Map — representing one Modbus register or coil you want to read or write.
 You configure its details (address, function code, data type, scaling, and optional pre/post-processing).
 Each Monitor Point operates as an independent tag, allowing you to precisely define what data you want and how it should be processed.
 XPF then performs all background operations for that point: polling, retrying, converting, swapping bytes if needed, and displaying formatted values.

-!!! example "📘 Modbus Map and Monitor Points - Practical Example"
+!!! example "Modbus Map and Monitor Points - Practical Example"
     **Understanding the relationship between Modbus Map and Monitor Points:**

     | NAME | ADDRESS | UNIT ID | GAIN | OFFSET | DATA TYPE | SWAP TYPE | VALUE |